 For more information about Cachet please visit her website at http://virtualcachet.com/

 Gwen Hoffnagle joined the R4Y team at the beginning of 2013 and is responsible for editing all material published from website material, press releases, articles, to books.
 It is with promptness and professionalism that Gwen takes every assignment.
 The turnaround time is remarkable.
 We are very happy and relieved to have Gwen on our team.
 She lives and works from Colorado.
 You can visit her website at http:// www.gwenhoffnagle.com/home

-He has extensive experience in Internet technologies and development with a specialty in iPhone/iPad development, mobile apps, web design and development, online promotion and marketing, web hosting, WordPress development, SEO and SEM, and more.
-Russ can be reached at MateMedia@gmail.com.
+They have extensive experience in Internet technologies and development with a specialty in iPhone/iPad development, mobile apps, web design and development, online promotion and marketing, web hosting, WordPress development, SEO and SEM, social media, and more.
+Visit MateMedia

 Michelle L. Grenier, Esq. has recently joined our team at R4Y.
 Her focus is on small business and executive contracts.
 She won the Client Distinction Award for helping entrepreneurs start their businesses, helping existing businesses grow and executives achieve their goals.
 Attorney Grenier practices law in Massachusetts and in Maine.
 You can contact Attorney Grenier at Michelle@ContactMyLawyer.com.